lxhstark/DCM_simulaiton_and_analysis/README.md

 This project aims to simulate and analyze Directed Configuration Model.
 A complete introduction and report on the project is in [Final_Report.pdf](https://github.com/leahwu/DCM_simulaiton_and_analysis/blob/master/FinalReport.pdf).

-The algorithm to simulate DCM is described in the paper [Directed Random Graphs withGiven Degree Distributions](https://arxiv.org/pdf/1207.2475.pdf)(Ningyuan Chen and Mariana Olvera-Cravioto,July 12, 2012).
+The algorithm to simulate DCM is described in the paper [Directed Random Graphs with Given Degree Distributions](https://arxiv.org/pdf/1207.2475.pdf)(Ningyuan Chen and Mariana Olvera-Cravioto,July 12, 2012).
 And the [codes](https://github.com/leahwu/DCM_simulaiton_and_analysis/tree/master/codes)(Python) are mainly implemented by [networkx package](https://networkx.github.io/documentation/networkx-1.11/).

 The research is conducted with the guidance from Professor [Mariana Olvera-Cravioto](http://olvera.ieor.berkeley.edu/).
 The github contents are created by Luhuan Wu and Xiaohui Li.